keithbuckholz/summer-roman-project/WIP_notes.md

 # WIP Issues

 1) Factor of 2 issue; matching scale/count rate
+    - Check scale issue with template; Sum is higher flux than template, max is close to appropriate flux
 2) Wavelength-depedent PSF

 0) Producing direct image?
 (Minor capability for testing; we don't want to scale this)